MarkVI2/NotepadforAviators/README.md

 ## How to contribute

-1. Switch to the `alpha` branch.
+1. Switch to the `dev` branch. (`git checkout dev`)

 2. Fork the repository.

 3. Make changes to the forked repository.

-4. Submit a pull request, and ensure Vecel's preview deployment is passing.
+4. Submit a pull request, and ensure Vercel's preview deployment is passing.

 The primary way to contribute is to look under an issue for the issue description and try to fix/add that particular bug/feature.
 In case of new